Fees & Funding > Immediate Needs Annuity For Care Costs

 12 week property disregard

-If you or your loved one need to permanently live in a care home then you might be able to get the first 12 weeks free.
+If you or your loved one need to permanently live in a care home then you might be able to get the first 12 weeks free, through the 12 week property disregard.

 Equity release